SamLordOfficial/Ubuntu-Catnip/README.md

 # Ubuntu Catnip
 Catnip for Ubuntu.
 Boost imagination, playfullness, and curiosity.
-The base for BlueStar OS.